spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/edge-host-registration.md

 - An Edge host with Palette Edge installed.
 For more information, refer to [Installation](../stage.md).

 - The Edge host has a connection to your Palette instance.
-If you are are using Palette SaaS, this means the Edge host must have an internet connection.
+If you are using Palette SaaS, this means the Edge host must have an internet connection.

 - You have provided the registration token in one of the following ways.
 For more information about creating registration tokens, refer to the [Create a Registration Token](create-registration-token.md) guide.